trustoncloud/tmxcaliber/README.md

 ## Contributing
 If you'd like to contribute to the development of TMxCaliber, please submit a pull request or open an issue on the project's GitHub repository.
+    add-mapping         add a supported framework in the Secure Control Framework (https://securecontrolsframework.com) into the ThreatModel JSON data.